Denver Divorce Attorney

 Before starting any divorce proceedings, it’s important to understand Colorado’s residency requirements.
 In order to file for divorce, you must meet the state's residency laws, which generally require you to have lived in Colorado for at least one year before you can apply.
 If either you or your spouse is living in another state, a waiting period may apply.

 Divorce can be an emotional and complex process, so it’s essential to know the legal steps involved to make informed decisions for your future.
 For guidance, it’s a good idea to consult with experienced Denver divorce attorneys at Johnson Law Group, who can help you navigate the divorce process.
-We offer complimentary initial consultations to answer your questions and assist in moving forward with your case.
+We offer free consultations to answer your questions and assist in moving forward with your case.

 To gain a better understanding of the financial and legal aspects of divorce, you can also read more about divorce on our family law blog, which offers valuable insights into the divorce process.